datascijedi/website/CONTRIBUTING.md

 There are various ways to develop using Quarto, so feel free to check out the official [Quarto docs](https://quarto.org/docs/get-started/hello/) for more information.

+## Adding links
+When inserting links anywhere on the site, use clear label describing the purpose of the link.
+This makes the website more accessible for viewers using screen readers (among other accecsibility benefits).
+[Read more about Accesible Rich Interner Applications at this link.](https://www.w3.org/WAI/WCAG22/Techniques/aria/ARIA8#:~:text=The%20aria%2Dlabel%20attribute%20provides,used%20instead%20of%20aria%2Dlabel%20)

+## Updating Resources
+For adding links to Resources tab, open the resources.qmd file (in the "main" folder).
+Click the pencil icon to edit the file.
+Copy the formatting for other links, that is putting the text description within brackets and website within parentheses.
+Leave a vertical space between each bullet point resource.
+Commit changes to save.

 ## Updating Webinars

 ### Upcoming webinars